The government adds utilization of hydrogen and ammonia to the J-credit and the new rules applied

-The aforementioned was presented at the J-credit System Steering Committee held by the Ministry of Economy, Trade and Industry, Ministry of the Environment, Ministry of Agriculture, Forestry and Fisheries, and Forestry Agency on December 9.
-METI, etc. was considering review of the J-credit system because hydrogen and ammonia had been positioned as decarbonized fuels by revisions of the Sophisticated Methods of Energy Supply Structures in April 2022.
-At this meeting, application of new rules was approved by the committee members.
+METI and other ministries had been considering the review of the J-credit system as hydrogen and ammonia were classified as decarbonized fuels by revisions of the Act on Sophisticated Methods of Energy Supply Structures in April 2022.
+At this meeting, application of the new rules was approved by the committee members.

 The J-credit system assumes that emissions have been reduced by the volume equivalent to the credits purchased.
 On the other hand, emissions equivalent to the credits sold are added to the seller’s emissions.
 The credits are mainly sold by medium- and small-sized businesses and local governments, and purchased by major enterprises which want to control emissions.